amnahid/iidraq/README.md

 ### Environment Variables
 \----------------------------------------------------
-This variables will go on the .env file, make sure to put your own variables:
+This variables will go on the .env file, make sure to put your own values:

 ```
 PORT=SERVER_LISTENING_PORT_NUMBER